arcus/education_fellows/reproducibility.md

 * Reporting statistical characteristics (for example, finding quartiles, median values, or standard deviations)
 * Conducting statistical tests (e.g. ANOVA, two-sample t-tests, effect size)
 * Creating models (such as a linear or logistic model or a more complex machine learning algorithm like clustering or random forest classification)
-* Saving interim datasets (e.g. storing a "cleaned" version of data for use in later steps or creating a deidentified version of data)
+* Saving interim datasets (e.g. storing a "cleaned" version of data for use in later steps, or creating a deidentified version of data)
 * Creating data visualizations (such as boxplots, Q-Q plots, ROCs, and many more)
 * Communicating methods and findings in a step-by-step way (e.g. writing a methods section from within the steps of analysis)
 * And more....